x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/manage-user-access-to-add-ins.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: e5833dec-a23a-439e-ac03-92671817bff8
-description: "You can use the Exchange admin center (EAC) or Exchange PowerShell to manage user access to add-ins for Outlook."
+description: "You can use the Exchange admin center (EAC) or Exchange Online PowerShell to manage user access to add-ins for Outlook."
 ---

 # Manage user access to add-ins for Outlook

-You can use the Exchange admin center (EAC) or Exchange PowerShell to manage user access to add-ins for Outlook.
+You can use the Exchange admin center (EAC) or Exchange Online PowerShell to manage user access to add-ins for Outlook.

 - Using the EAC, you can manage basic add-in access settings for your users at an organizational level.
 For example, you can configure whether an add-in is enabled or disabled for your users.
 You can also specify whether an add-in is required or optional for your users.

-- With the Exchange Management Shell or Exchange Online PowerShell, you can manage all the settings that you can with the EAC, as well as other settings.
+- With Exchange Online PowerShell, you can manage all the settings that you can with the EAC, as well as other settings.
 For example, you can limit availability to specific users in your organization.

 For additional management tasks, see [Add-ins for Outlook](add-ins-for-outlook.md).